ZackWilde27/Z3dPy/README.md

     for tri in z3dpy.RasterTriangles(myMeshList, myCamera):

         # My library has handy functions for PyGame
+        # This will colour the triangle with it's normal value.
         z3dpy.DrawTriangleRGB(tri, screen, tri.normal, pygame)

+        # If you wanted flat shading instead of normal colouring
+        #z3dpy.DrawTriangleF(tri, screen, tri.normal.z, pygame)

     # Update display
     pygame.display.flip()